 Darren T. GriffisAssociate

-As an Assistant Public Defender, Darren represented hundreds of clients facing charges, including drug possession and possession with intent to deliver, assault and battery, DUI/OUI, violations of no-contact or restraining orders, reckless driving, trespassing, leaving the scene of an accident, vandalism, and breaking and entering.
+Prior to joining GSK&G, Darren worked as an Assistant Public Defender with the Rhode Island Office of the Public Defender.
+In this position, he represented hundreds of clients facing criminal charges in state courts in Providence, Kent, and Newport Counties.
+Darren’s practice encompassed handling bail arguments, pretrial conferences, motion practice, plea negotiations, bail and probation violations, and trials for cases involving drug possession and possession with intent to deliver, assault and battery, DUI/OUI, violations of no-contact or restraining orders, reckless driving, trespassing, leaving the scene of an accident, vandalism, and breaking and entering.
 His legal expertise, insight, and analytical skills resulted in victories or reduced sanctions for his clients in a high percentage of these criminal matters.